 Stomach and intestines

 - Mouth and throat irritation

 - Vomiting, if caterpillar or caterpillar hairs are eaten

 - Shortness of breath

 - Severe allergic reaction (anaphylaxis is rare)

 Remove irritating caterpillar hairs.
-If the caterpillar was on the skin, apply adhesive tape (such as duct or masking tape) to the site, then pull it off.
-Repeat as needed until all hairs are removed.
-Apply calamine lotion to the affected area, and then ice.
-Place ice (wrapped in a washcloth or other suitable covering) on the affected area for 10 minutes and then off for 10 minutes.
+If the caterpillar was on your skin, put sticky tape (such as duct or masking tape) where the hairs are, then pull it off.
+Repeat until all hairs are removed.
+Put calamine lotion on the affected area, and then ice.
+Place the ice (wrapped in a clean cloth) on the affected area for 10 minutes and then off for 10 minutes.
 Repeat this process.
-If patient has circulatory problems, decrease the time to prevent possible damage to the skin.
+If the patient has blood flow problems, decrease the time ice is used to prevent possible damage to the skin.